-I thought if I were doing my faith wrong.
-That somehow, I should be doing more to prevent that whole sin thing from happening.
+I thought if I were doing my faith correctly, I should be able to prevent that whole sin thing from happening.

 Because, as Micha Boyett articulated in her book, Found (go read that puppy now) I thought Christianity was really about sin management.
 And if I sinned, it meant I wasn’t with the program.

 Confession meant remembering that I hadn’t held up my end of the bargain.
 Acknowledging that I had lied to God about the whole you’re in charge promise.
 Confession meant I was still a slave, not a beloved daughter.

 I think feeling the guilt of having sinned is good.
 But feeling ashamed at being a sinner?
 Feeling as if it’s up to me, somehow, to stop sinning?

 I think grace is such a problematic concept for me that I nodded my head, saying, “yes, Jesus!
 Grace*!
 I’m accepted**”

 Adding all sorts of asterisks and footnotes clarifying exactly what I had to do to experience that grace.

 Recently, I’ve started recognizing all the asterisks I add to my faith.
 I am trying to stop adding them.
 I’m trying to comprehend that grace does not involve succeeding or earning “daughter” status.

 No: Grace involves allowing God to call me beloved daughter.
 Grace involves giving up.
 Period.

 The beauty of giving up is that it actually enables you to see the power of Jesus.
 Calling us beloved before we move one muscle towards him.
 Bearing our brokenness once and for all.